davidbartonau/vimeo-uploader/readme.md

 vi /etc/vimeo-uploader.conf

-# run in command line first so we can see its output, [do not as service yet]
+# run in command line first so we can see its output, [do not run as service yet]
 python3 uploader.py /etc/vimeo-uploader.conf
 ```